interstella04/PySIMBA/README.md

-# SHK_SIMBA
+# PySIMBA
-Python Code for the SIMBA project
+Python Code for the Analysis of B Meson Inclusive Spectra.